When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 Inside your own media page

-With so many pitches arriving in journalists’ inboxes now, rather than fax or carrier pigeon(!), journalists have become more suspicious of attachments in fear of someday opening one with a virus.
+With so many pitches arriving in journalists’ inboxes, rather than fax or carrier pigeon(!), journalists have become more suspicious of attachments in fear of someday opening one with a virus.

 So if you don’t have a relationship already with a journalist, how do you get your different types of media content across to them?

 One of the best ways to do this is through creating a media page or media room.
-In my old business I had a whole media website, but have stripped everything back for this brand to this media page.
+In my old business I had a whole media website, but have stripped it back to this media page.

 What should you include on your media page?